-13.Degree Examination Schedule and Procedures for Students Enrolled in Their Course for Three Years or Longer and for Degree Conferral by Submitting a Thesis
+13. Degree Examination Schedule and Procedures for Students Enrolled in Their Course for Three Years or Longer and for Degree Conferral by Submitting a Thesis

-With regard to the items marked with a black dot, applicants for the awarding of a degree need to take the necessary procedures.
+With regard to the items ● marked with a black dot, applicants for the awarding of a degree need to take the necessary procedures.
+Items ○ with a white dot are handled by supervisors.